2024-25 Catalog

 Collaboration – Universities and Industry

-The Center also closely collaborates with the Lehigh Wall Street Council, an alumni affinity group, whose mission is to educate and assist Lehigh students in their efforts to find career and internship opportunities in the financial world.
+The Center also closely collaborates with the Lehigh Wall Street Council, a Lehigh alumni professional alliance, whose mission is to educate and assist Lehigh students in their efforts to find career and internship opportunities in the financial world.

 CONTACT